 5 Questions You Should Ask a Tax Attorney

-This is the season to schedule a consultation to find the right tax attorney and be certain that your plan makes sense for your current tax problems.
+This is the season to schedule a consultation to find the right tax lawyer and be certain that your plan makes sense for your current tax problems.

-Here are some of the questions you’ll need to ask your tax attorney.
+Here are some of the questions you’ll need to ask your tax lawyer.

 What type of tax law do you specialize in?